department-of-veterans-affairs/va-mobile-app/README.md

 ### Internationalization

 Text to be displayed in the app is located in a JSON file in the translations directory, sorted alphabetically by key.
 There will be one file for each supported language, so when adding text it is important that there be a corresponding key in each translation or the text will appear broken.

+### Distribution

+- create a release branch

+#### iOS

+- update the Version (1.0) and Build number (4) in Xcode
+- Select `Any iOS Device`
+- Select Product -> Archive to build the app
+- In the Organizaer, ensure the app Version looks correct
+- Click Validate App
+- Click Next.
+Choose Automatically manage signing
+- (you need the private key for the distribution certificate installed locally)
+- ...wait for completion
+- Click Distribute App
+- Choose App Store Connect
+- Choose Upload
+- Click Next.
+Choose Automatically manage signing
+- (you need the private key for the distribution certificate installed locally)
+- Review and Upload
+- ...wait for completion
+- ...wait for app to complete Processing
+- Go to App Store Connect to add Users to the build and Start Testing

+#### Android